 Most of us steer clear of youth ministry.
 Other than a sojourn in a Methodist youth singing group called New Faith, so did I. My time in New Faith was mostly about girls.
 The whole scene was just too touchy feely, and not in the way I sought in those days.

 Maybe kids need pop music and silly skits to keep them interested in the Church, but you have to wonder if this is the only way to pass along the faith to kids.
 And you have to ask if it is working.
 Look around your Church on Sunday and count the number of teenagers.
 You will be shocked at the how small the number is.
 So, you have to wonder if McCarty’s way is really working.
 After all, he and his have been at this for decades.
 Yes, he turns out 20,000 for his annual conference, but where are these kids on Sunday?
 Not in Church.

 Not all diocesan Youth Ministry offices are content with the hippy-dippy way.
 Informed sources tell me the Diocese of Arlington has pulled out of the NFCYM, or at least its annual conference.
 There are probably many others.

 Other groups offer a different and a better way.
 Curtis Martin and his Fellowship of Catholic University Students put on an annual conference for several thousand students that is respectful and thoroughly orthodox.
 His group is growing exponentially.
 The Steubenville youth conferences draw many thousands of young Catholics, too, where they hear about the love of Christ and the call to purity, chastity, and self-sacrifice.

-Scott Hahn, once a charismatic himself, told me the charismatic movement was one lane coming into the church and six going out.
+A charismatic once told me the charismatic movement was one lane coming into the church and six going out.
 What is the calculus for Catholic youth ministries?
 How many lanes in?
 How many lanes out?

 The next national conference of McCarty’s group is in November in Indianapolis.
 Let us hope some fearless and faithful videographers attend.